 The Smart Series 7000 offers 6 different cleaning mode.

 - Deep Clean

 We explain these in further detail in this post on Oral-B cleaning modes.

 You can choose any cleaning mode you like based on your preference.
 Press the power button once to turn the brush on, then press the function button underneath to cycle through the cleaning modes.
 Press and hold the power button to turn it off.

 It is advisable to use the toothbrush head best suited for each clean and your personal oral hygiene needs.
-For example the Pro White work best with the Whitening mode, and brush head can be technically used with any cleaning mode.
+For example, the Pro White works best with the Whitening mode, and brush head can be technically used with any cleaning mode.